wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 **Application**

-A useful system of services (file transfer, email, chat, web), we are mainly concerned with web applications on the **World Wide Web**
+A useful system of services (email, chat, ssh, web), we are mainly concerned with web applications on the **World Wide Web**

 **Client**